Mare of Easttown: How Kate Winslet's Dad Inspired Mare's Eating Habits

 “He basically moves like Mare and eats like Mare,” Winslet added.
 “Well, he does eat with his mouth full.
 We do tell him all the time, ‘Dad!’
 He’s going to be so mad I just said that.”

-Winslet kept Mare’s mannerisms rugged and unbothered as part of an intentional “sloppiness” to the character, she added.
+Winslet kept her character’s mannerisms rugged and unbothered as part of an intentional “sloppiness” to the character, she added.
 One scene in which the detective inhales a Philly cheesesteak when she gets home, not pausing to change out of her work clothes and still holding her police files, is a perfect example.

 Also Read: How Mare of Easttown Creator Brad Ingelsby Wrote His Hometown Story — Slowly